How to waterproof your shed

 - Start with your shed base – get it right before you build your shed

-- Treat timber regularly to prevent rot
+- Apply regular timber treatment to prevent rot

-- Clear gutters and install adequate drainage
+- Clear gutters and ensure adequate drainage

 - Make sure your roof doesn’t leak